-We must receive the completed enrollment application and any required subscription charges from the Group within 31 days of the date such other coverage ended.
-When the 31 day time limit is met, coverage will start on the first of the month that next follows the last day of the other coverage.
+We must receive the completed enrollment application and any required premiums from the Group within 60 days of the date such other coverage ended.
+When the 60 day time limit is met, coverage will start on the first of the month that next follows the last day of the other coverage.